MarioLisbona/CA-T1A3-terminal-app/README.md

 <br>

-If contacts are found from the search they will be displayed in a table and the user will be prompted to search again.
+If multiple contacts are found from the search they will be displayed in a table and the user will be prompted to search again.

 <img src="./docs/search-again-prompt.png" alt="select ID">